ayhanmetin/Ecommerce-Cypress-Test-Automation/README.md

 # Cypress Tests for Ecommerce Website

-This document outlines the Cypress test cases developed for the login functionality, ensuring both positive and negative scenarios are covered for robust validation.
+This document outlines the Cypress test cases developed for the fundamental functions of an e-commerce website.
+These tests are designed to check key features such as user authentication, product interaction, and payment processing.

 ### Test Cases